Truganina suburb profile

 Truganina demographics

 Truganina, located in Melbourne's western suburbs, is a rapidly growing area known for its family-friendly environment and modern amenities.
-With a population of 36,305 and a median age of 30, it is a youthful suburb that attracts young families and professionals seeking a suburban lifestyle with easy access to the city.
-The suburb's proximity to major transport links and employment hubs makes it an attractive option for those looking to balance work and family life.
+With a population of 36,305 and a median age of 30, it is a youthful suburb that attracts young families and professionals seeking a balanced lifestyle.
+The suburb's proximity to the city and its expanding infrastructure make it an appealing choice for those looking to settle in a community that offers both convenience and a sense of space.

 Truganina infrastructure, key developments and investment opportunities